rachyoder/Projects-Exercises/docs/tic-tac-toe.md

 ###### Deploy:

 1. Push your code to Github remote
-2. Post links to your Github repo to the [exercises Slack channel](https://bootcamp-s19.slack.com/messages/CGD9QUH6E/)
+2. Post links to your Github repo to the projects and exercises Slack channel

 ### Application file structure